-Peru’s climate is as varied as other countries’ based on the specific geography and region, from the tropical coastlines to frigid mountain ranges.
-The climate of Peru will vary like any other country, based on the many different geographical features you’ll find there.
-Here’s a brief overview of each of Peru’s breathtaking regions and how the climate differs between them, which can help you get started planning a Tour of Peru.
+Peru’s climate is as varied as other countries, due to the specific geography and region, ranging from tropical coastlines to frigid mountain ranges.
+The climate of Peru varies based on the different geographical features you’ll find there.
+Here’s a brief overview of each breathtaking region of Peru and how the climate differs between them, which will help you start planning a Tour of Peru.

 The Peruvian Coast

 Peru’s Pacific coastline stretches for 1,500 miles along the western edge of the country.
 Desert landscapes are very common in this lowland region.

 The cool currents of the Pacific Ocean keep temperatures lower than would be expected.
 It has a coastal mist, called garúa, that often covers the Peruvian capital, providing some much-needed moisture, while further dulling the smoggy skies above Lima most of the time.

 The coastal deserts continue south through Nazca all the way to the Chilean border.
 The southern city of Arequipa lies between the coast and the foothills of the Andes.
 Here, deep canyons cut through the rugged landscape, while towering volcanoes rise up from the lowland plains.

 Along the northern coast you will find the cities of Tumbes, Piura, Chiclayo and Trujillo.
 Here, dry deserts and coastal fog give way to a greener region with tropical savannas, mangrove swamps and dry forests.
 The north is also home to some of the country’s most popular beaches.
 Here, there is a famous beach town called Mancora.
 The northern part of Peru is home to white sands and warm beaches.

 The Andes mountain range in Peru is the main factor for changes in the climate.
 The Andes mountain range separates the western and eastern flanks of the country, which results in colder temperatures and frost.